 9. How do you measure success?

-“Compliance” isn’t a measurable outcome.
-Fewer near-miss reports this quarter, a reduced workers’ compensation premium, zero improvement notices across a year, a completed SMS handover with documented training for each role.
+"Compliance" isn't a measurable outcome.
+Fewer near-miss reports this quarter, a reduced workers' compensation premium, zero improvement notices across a year, a completed handover with documented training.
 Those are measurable.
 A good consultant leads this conversation.
-You shouldn’t have to.

 Red flags to walk away from